Looking at extremal black holes from very far away: Extending the nearly-gapless modes to the full geometry

 where, as indicated, the functions $f_i(r)$ for $i\in\{1,\cdots, 4\}$ depend only on the radial coordinate.
 We have inserted factors of $f(r)$ and $r^2$ for convenience.
 They ensure that this perturbation will be in $L_2$ with respect to the ultralocal measure set by $\norm{h}^2$ as defined by

 provided $f_i$ are in $L^2$ (i.e., square-integrable) with respect to the uniform measure on $[r_+, \infty)$.
-We have also used the periodicity of the Euclidean time circle $\tE \sim \tE + \beta$ to expand in Matsubara modes in time.
-Since we are not restricting ourselves to the near-horizon, we expect Schwarzian modes to be physical (as opposed to pure gauge).
+We have also used the periodicity of the Euclidean time circle $\tE \sim \tE + \beta$ to expand in Matsubara modes in time.\footnote{We explicitly only examine modes with $n\neq 0$.
+One can independently show that there are no nearly-gapless time-independent modes, but we will not explicitly demonstrate that in our analysis. } Since we are not restricting ourselves to the near-horizon, we expect Schwarzian modes to be physical (as opposed to pure gauge).
 Therefore, they should be traceless and transverse.
 It follows that we want to solve the following system,

 The tracelessness condition allows us to eliminate $f_4(r)$ algebraically

 The transversality condition can be used to eliminate $f_1$,

 Finally, $f_2$ and $f_3$ can themselves be expressed in terms of a scalar potential $u(r)$